-Hello 🙂 , In our last post, we discussed how to create SSM parameter using CloudFormation template.
-In this post, we will show you how to use the SSM parameter that we created in last post in a CloudFormation template.
+Hello :), In our last post, we discussed how to create SSM parameters using the CloudFormation template.
+In this post, we will show you how to use the SSM parameter that we created in the last post in a CloudFormation template.

-You might think that, CloudFormation already allows you to use parameters.
-You can either hard code them as default value or pass them dynamically.
+You might think that CloudFormation already allows you to use parameters.
+You can either hard code them as default values or pass them dynamically.

 Then, why do we even need SSM?

 Well, you are absolutely right.
-However, ability to store parameters centrally at a place and using them in the template is something which is missing in above approach.
+However, the ability to store parameters centrally at a place and use them in the template is something which is missing in the above approach.

-That’s where the integration between CloudFormation and SSM parameter helps.
+That’s where the integration between CloudFormation and SSM parameters helps.

 In short, It provides below benefits-

-- Storing all parameters centrally in SSM and using in stack makes the infrastructure management across environment hasslefree.
+- Storing all parameters centrally in SSM and using them in the stack makes infrastructure management across the environment hassle-free.

 - Can help in separating infrastructure configuration from infrastructure code